Members of the U.S. Senate face a vote on whether they support contraception access

 - Oops!Something went wrong.Please try again later.

 Senate Majority Leader Chuck Schumer announced on Wednesday that the Senate will vote in June on legislation guaranteeing the right to access contraception.
 Shown is a packet of birth control pills.
-(Getty Images)
+(Photo via Getty Images)

 WASHINGTON — U.S. senators will go on record next month with whether they support legislation from Democrats that would guarantee access to contraception — a right currently upheld by two Supreme Court cases, but one that has been singled out by a conservative justice.